In any crisis, children's needs must come first.

 Featured Programs & Resources

-We help drive systems change through robust collaboration and advocacy, bridging humanitarian response and sustainable development.
-Leveraging ChildFund's extensive experience and partnerships, we influence local and national policies to prioritize the needs of the most vulnerable populations.
+Through robust collaboration and advocacy, we bridge humanitarian response and sustainable development.
+Leveraging ChildFund's extensive experience and partnerships, we influence local and national policies to prioritize the needs of the most vulnerable.
 Our approach ensures that the rights and well-being of displaced children and families are central to both immediate response and long-term recovery efforts.

-Across all three programs addressing the migration cycle, a critical shared element is their unique localization strategy, implemented effectively in highly complex humanitarian contexts.
-This approach involves working closely with relevant authorities and stakeholders at multiple levels, from the community level to the national and international levels.
+Across all three programs addressing children in crisis, a critical shared element is their unique localization strategy, implemented effectively in highly complex humanitarian contexts.
+This approach involves working closely with relevant authorities and stakeholders from the community level to the national and international levels.
 The programs facilitate communication and cooperation among local partners and key actors, building relationships that extend beyond the programs' duration.
-Direct community engagement further increased accessibility and acceptability, ensuring that the programs effectively meet the needs of children and youth.
-All initiatives embody a holistic view of migration, focused not only on the young people — the core population of interest — but also on their families, their teachers, their communities and other stakeholders who can help build supportive structures and promote access to education and livelihoods.
+All initiatives embody a holistic view, focused not only on the young people — the core population of interest — but also on their families, their teachers, their communities and other stakeholders who can help build supportive structures and promote access to education and livelihoods.

-In Mexico between 2021 and 2023, ChildFund supported 2,118 people from the LGBTQI+ community and people living with disabilities.
+In Mexico between 2021 and 2023, ChildFund supported 2,118 people from vulnerable communities and people living with disabilities.

 In Ecuador, we work to improve access to and quality of education for internally displaced people, especially girls.